nrennie/nrennie.rbind.io/content/_index.md

 show_action_link2: true2
 action_label2: Publications
 action_link2: /Nicola_Rennie_Publications.pdf
-description: "Nicola Rennie is an academic and data scientist, passionate about using statistics to solve problems.
-She is currently a Lecturer in Health Data Science at Lancaster Medical School, working on time series analysis and applications related to health.
-Nicola also has experience in data science consultancy, and collaborates closely with external research partners."
+description: "Nicola Rennie is a Lecturer in Health Data Science based within the Centre for Health Informatics, Computing, and Statistics at Lancaster Medical School.
+Her research interests include applications of statistics and machine learning to healthcare and medicine, communicating data through visualisation, and understanding how we teach statistical concepts.
+Nicola also has experience in data science consultancy, and collaborates closely with external research partners.
+She can often be found at data science meetups, presenting at conferences, and is the R-Ladies Lancaster chapter organiser."
 image_left: false
 images:
 - img/nicola_r.jpg